solidusio-contrib/solidus_graphql_api-deprecated/README.md

 To open GraphiQL browser, visit [http://localhost:3000/graphiql](http://localhost:3000/graphiql) in your browser while in development environment.

-To see what queries can currently be specified, see GraphiQL's web interface or files `lib/solidus_graphql_api/graphql/schema/types/query_root.rb` and `lib/solidus_graphql_api/graphql/schema/types/mutation.rb`.
+To see what queries can currently be specified, see GraphiQL's web interface.

 Please note that all GraphQL API fields which do not yet contain an actual implementation will return a `NotImplementedError`.
 For all such fields that you attempt to use but they aren't available, please submit an issue or report them in Solidus Slack channel #graphql.
 That will help prioritize work and ensure we begin with the implementation on the next working day.

 ## How to Contribute

-In solidus_graphql_api, GraphQL files are located in directory `lib/solidus_graphql_api/graphql/schema/`.
+In solidus_graphql_api, GraphQL files are located in directory `lib/spree/graphql/`.
 And additionally, there is also top-level directory `spec/` with all the specs.

 To e.g. implement `Order.totalTax`, you would do as follows:

-1. Add the schema definition and the implementation code in file `./lib/solidus_graphql_api/graphql/schema/types/order.rb`
+1. Add the schema definition and the implementation code in file `./lib/spree/graphql/schema/types/order.rb`
-1. Add specs in file `./spec/graphql/schema/types/order_spec.rb`
+1. Add specs in file `./spec/spree/graphql/schema/types/order_spec.rb`
 1. After specs pass, update `README.md` to mark new GraphQL calls as implemented and submit a PR

 Notes / additional help on adding code and specs follow: